-Cremation Jewelry has become a very popular keepsake option.
-Each pendant has been designed with a tiny chamber to hold a very small amount of ashes – I mean very small.
+Keeping a small amount of a loved ones ashes has become a very popular keepsake option.
+Cremation pendants have been designed with a tiny chamber to hold a very small amount of ashes – I mean very small.
 Generally the cylinder shaped pendants hold approx. 1/4 tsp of ashes while the more intricate pendants may hold only a pinch.

 Our collection of beautiful Cremation Jewelry Pendants are made from high quality metals, such as Stainless Steel, Sterling Silver, Rhodium Plated, and Gold Plated.
 With a little care, you can make sure your remembrance jewelry remains stunning forever.